Laser Hair Therapy Treatment Benefits

 Energization —Transforming laser energy into cellular energy.
 Laser light increases the energy available to cells so they take in nutrients faster and get rid of waste products.
 Not surprisingly many, scientists and physicians have been using low level laser over three decades to speed wound healing and produce new tissue.

 Circulation — Increasing blood and lymph circulation through vasodilatation.
 Microscopic studies have shown laser increases circulation and oxygenation of the blood to the scalp and hair bulb.
 Laser also removes calcification and blockages around the hair bulb; as well as increases cell replacement or regenerative activity.
-Laser helps hair to improve in fullness, shine, body and elasticity; therefore problems such as excessively oily or dry scalp, dandruff and itchiness can also be reduced.
+Laser helps hair to improve in fullness, shine, body, and elasticity; therefore problems such as the excessively oily or dry scalp, dandruff, and itchiness can also be reduced.

 “What are the Real Benefits?”

-Both men and women experiencing early stages of hair loss (Norwood 1-3), may benefit from and see results from these type of treatments.
+Both men and women experiencing early stages of hair loss (Norwood 1-3), may benefit from and see results from these types of treatments.

 It has also been shown to be especially effective in many men and women when used in a multi-therapeutic setting which includes the incorporation of a recognized program of hair loss control and prevention.